TjuAachen/TjuAachen.github.io/_posts/2018-06-15-Shoot-at-goal.md

 categories: jekyll update
 ---
 It is in the middle of June.
 I just finished revising the progress report at noon.
 When I reviewed it, one of the comments left by professor
 Xin embrassed me:"You have not shot at the goal even after the world cup has already kicked off."
-In a humouros and metorphorical way, professor complained to me of my slow progress.
+In a humourous and metorphorical way, professor complained to me of my slow progress.
 I felt guilty at first but then this sense diminished gradually.Perhaps it implied that I can consider other people's comments with sanity now and take a critical attitude to them.

 To ease the tension, I immersed into the world of literature and enjoyed the joy of reading tonight.
 I were aware clearly that I ought to make a concrete plan and